sathwik-pro/pygame-simulation/README.md

 For every simulation step:

-1. Read the current cell color.
+1. Read the current grid cell.
 2. Check for an existing pheromone.
-3. Compute movement probability based on:
-   - Self pheromone
-   - Cross pheromone
-   - Pheromone age
+3. If no pheromone exists:
+   - Apply the standard Langton rule.
+4. If the ant detects its own pheromone:
+   - Move straight with high probability.
-4. Decide whether to move straight or apply the standard turning rule.
+   - Otherwise apply the standard rule.
+5. If the ant detects another ant's pheromone:
+   - Follow modified probabilities.
-5. Flip the cell color.
+6. Flip the current cell color.
-6. Deposit a new pheromone.
+7. Deposit a new pheromone.
-7. Replace any existing pheromone.
-8. Update pheromone decay.
+8. Update pheromone timers.
-9. Move to the next cell.
+9. Remove expired pheromones.
 10. Render the updated grid.

 ---

-## Emergent Behavior

-Although each ant follows only simple local rules, the interaction between:

-- Deterministic movement
-- Probabilistic decisions
-- Pheromone memory
-- Pheromone decay
-- Indirect communication

-produces complex emergent patterns including:

-- Chaotic exploration
-- Recurring loops
-- Trail formation
-- Interference regions
-- Cooperative and competitive movement

-This simulation demonstrates how sophisticated global behavior can emerge from simple decentralized rules.

----

-## Applications
+## Concepts Demonstrated

-This project demonstrates concepts used in:

 - Cellular Automata
-- Artificial Life (ALife)
+- Langton's Ant
+- Emergent Behavior
+- Multi-Agent Systems
 - Swarm Intelligence
-- Multi-Agent Systems
+- Stochastic Decision Making
-- Agent-Based Modeling
+- Object-Oriented Programming
-- Complex Adaptive Systems
-- Stigmergy
+- Pygame Visualization

 ---

 ## Future Improvements

-- Configurable number of ants
+- Support for multiple ants
+- Adjustable simulation speed
+- Infinite scrolling grid
-- Adjustable pheromone decay functions
+- Customizable pheromone decay functions
-- Variable movement probabilities
 - Heatmap visualization of pheromone intensity
+- Pause and resume controls
+- Save and load simulation states
 - Performance optimization for larger grids
-- Save and replay simulation states
-- Interactive simulation controls
-- Statistical analysis of ant trajectories

 ---

 ## Sample Output

-The simulation visualizes:
+The simulation displays:

-- Dynamically changing black and white cells
+- A dynamically changing black-and-white grid
+- Two ants represented by different colors
-- Independent ant movement
+- Real-time movement across the grid
-- Pheromone interactions
-- Emergent patterns over time
+- Emergent patterns created through pheromone interactions
+- Live movement counter

-> Add screenshots or GIFs here.
+> Add screenshots or GIFs of the simulation here.

 ---

 ## License

-This project is released for educational and research purposes.
+This project was developed for educational purposes and to explore emergent behavior in cellular automata.
 Feel free to modify and extend the simulation.